Geert Wilders: Death threats

 Pakistani male Junaid I. was arrested in the Den Haag Centraal railway station after having posted a video with threats against Wilders on Facebook the previous day.
 He had been enraged about a Muhammad cartoon contest announced by Wilders.
-In 2019, Junaid I was sentenced to ten years in prison as an attack on a parliamentarian constitutes an attack on Dutch rule of law, the convict had showed an interest in violent extremism and the great risk of recurrence.
+In 2019, Junaid I was sentenced to ten years in prison as an attack on a parliamentarian constitutes an attack on Dutch rule of law, the convict had shown an interest in violent extremism and the great risk of recurrence.
 In February 2021, the appeals court came to the same verdict and sentence.

-2022 BJP Muhammad remarks controversy

 Wilders said he had received hundreds of death threats after he supported Indian politician Nupur Sharma's comments on Muhammad that caused controversy.
 He remained defiant, claiming to stand for freedom.
 After the murder of a Hindu tailor by two Muslim men, he cautioned the people of India against 'appeasement of Islam'.